 BCCS Policy MIN2 sets an indicative production target for Walsall of 50,000 tonnes of quarried sand and gravel per annum, based on the rates achieved in the past when Aldridge and Branton Hill Quarries were still operating.
 However, as both quarries are now closed, Walsall is making no contribution towards sand and gravel production in the WMMA at the present time.
 There is no evidence of any production of sand and gravel through prior extraction in Walsall, although the SAD & AAP Minerals Study (2015) identified potential for this (see Chapter 10, 10.4).
-Although evidence is lacking, it is possible that production this is happening through on-site recovery and recycling of excavation waste, and is not being recognised as such (see Justification to Policy M3 above).
+Although evidence is lacking, it is possible that production the through on-site www.walsall.gov.uk/wmma_laa_nov_2015-final_version.pdf recovery and recycling of excavation waste, and is not being recognised as such (see Justification to Policy M3 above).